k-kinzal/dgeni-markdown-example/docs/ng/service/$templateRequest.md

 The `$templateRequest` service downloads the provided template using `$http` and, upon success, stores the contents inside of `$templateCache`.
-If the HTTP request fails or the response data of the HTTP request is empty then a `$compile` error will be thrown (the exception can be thwarted by setting the 2nd parameter of the function to true).
+If the HTTP request fails or the response data of the HTTP request is empty, a `$compile` error will be thrown (the exception can be thwarted by setting the 2nd parameter of the function to true).